Wilson Hall on the JMU Quadrangle

 GNOSIS is a journal of philosophy published by graduate students under the auspices of the Department of Philosophy at Concordia University located in Montreal Quebec.
 Gnosis was founded in 1973, and has provided students with an opportunity to gain exposure of their work in the public sphere.
 Most submissions to our journal are usually by graduate students, but exceptional undergraduate work is also welcomed.

-The Midwest Journal of Undergraduate Research invites undergraduate students at ACM institutions to submit manuscripts in any discipline for consideration for publication in the second issue of its journal.
-Papers must be sponsored by a faculty member familiar with the work being submitted.
-Deadline is Jan.
-31.
+The Midwest Journal of Undergraduate Research invites undergraduate students at any college or university to submit manuscripts in any discipline for consideration for publication in its journal.

-Prometheus (http://www.prometheus-journal.com/) is a journal published by Johns Hopkins University students.
-Prometheus publishes a print journal annually and an online journal seasonally.
+Prometheus is an undergraduate philosophy journal published by Johns Hopkins University students.
+The purpose of the journal is to promote philosophic discourse of the highest standards by offering students an opportunity to engage in open discussion and establish a community of aspiring philosophers.
 Prometheus accepts papers on all philosophical topics from undergraduates all over the world.

-The Reed (http://www.stolaf.edu/orgs/reed/index.html), run through St. Olaf's Howard Hong Kierkegaard Library, functions as a forum for Existential themes at the undergraduate level throughout the United States and abroad.
+The Reed is run through St. Olaf's Howard Hong Kierkegaard Library, and it functions as a forum for Existential themes at the undergraduate level throughout the United States and abroad.
 The undergraduate editors of this journal are committed to considering submissions by Existentialist thinkers struggling with the alienation that comes with the freedom and learning of college.
-Our hope is to create both a textual and visual space where Existentialism can be explored through various mediums.
-As an interdisciplinary journal, we aim to include varied interpretations of existentialism; essays, as well as poetry, short fiction, literary criticism, religious discourse, psychological analysis, and visual art.
-Because this is an undergraduate journal, we attempt to offer selections hitting on various levels of the broad theme of Existentialism while maintaining a cohesive intellectual rigor present throughout the discipline.
-We also seek to include a range of understanding of Existentialism, from the novice to the relative expert, from the artistic, to the critical.
+Their hope is to create both a textual and visual space where Existentialism can be explored through various mediums.
+As an interdisciplinary journal, The Reed includes varied interpretations of existentialism; essays, as well as poetry, short fiction, literary criticism, religious discourse, psychological analysis, and visual art.

 Stance: An International Undergraduate Philosophy Journal (Ball State) is produced and edited entirely by undergraduate students.
 We aim to enrich student learning by providing an opportunity for undergraduate students to have their original scholarly work reviewed by or published in a peer-reviewed academic journal.